 But there are other transformational changes that cannot be planned for.
 COVID-19 is a perfect example.
 As we’ve watched the past few months unfold, we’ve seen some of the largest American consumer facing companies enter a never before seen mode of desperation.

 The Harvard Business Review studied 62 corporate transformations, and came back with the conclusion that “their efforts have a negative effect on performance” if their “battles are not chosen wisely”.
 Many organizations set out on cost-cutting and streamlining transformations, but often end up dampening morale, killing investments in innovation and handcuffing operations.

 However, when done right, change management can improve individuals willingness to adapt to new changes without sacrificing productivity.
 This in turn improves the organization’s ability to emerge stronger after an acquisition, implement a virtual strategy in the face of social distancing rules, and everything in between.

-For an in-depth explanation of communicating strategic change during uncertainty, read our latest blog.
+Here's an in-depth explanation of communicating strategic change during uncertainty.

 2. Communication Skills

 Often an overlooked method of corporate training, communication skills are vital to the health of your organization’s morale, productivity and even revenue.
 Communication training is implemented at all levels of an organization, which helps individuals, teams and departments improve their ability to exchange ideas and information.

 Now more than ever, during COVID-19, organizations are looking to develop communication skills and adapt new communication technology in order to continue operating with a remote team or limited foot traffic to their store or physical space.

 To learn more about overcoming communication challenges by harnessing the power of technology, listen to our recent podcast with Matt Barnett, who has grown an international and remote team with his company Bonjoro: Overcoming Communication Challenges.